 After what seemed like the longest opening credits of all time, we finally get to see Bella the vampire.
-New born Bella can't be trusted yet to be around her half-human child so she goes out and wrestles a mountain lion and feeds.
-Afterwards she sees her baby Renesmee and learns that werewolf Jacob has "imprinted" on the baby which is some kind of weird werewolf soul mate arranged marriage kind of thing.
-Sounds really fucking weird.
+New born Bella can't be trusted yet to be around her half-human child, so she goes out and wrestles a mountain lion and feeds.
+Afterwards, she sees her baby, Renesmee, and learns that werewolf Jacob has "imprinted" on the baby which is some kind of weird werewolf soul mate arranged marriage kind of thing.
+Sounds really fucking weird and probably illegal in every state except Mississippi.
 Anyway, the assholes over at the Volturi find out about Renesmee and mistakenly think that she's an "immortal child" and therefore all of the Cullens clan have to die.
 The rest of the film is just build up to the massive vampire vs. vampires with superpower vs. werewolves superbrawl at the end.
 All I'm gonna say is there were a lot of heads getting ripped off.

-I'm really quite sad to see this series come to an end since I got so much enjoyment and laughs out of it.
-But oh well, here's hoping there's a spinoff somewhere down the line.
+I'm really quite sad to see this series come to an end, since I got so much enjoyment and laughs out of it.
+But, oh well, here's hoping there's a spinoff somewhere down the line.
 I'm still holding my breath for an Alice only film.
-Mmmmm.